Lexxeous/technical_references/Postman/Postman Management.md

 There is a difference between "path parameters" and "query parameters".
 Path parameters are required in the URL path (the endpoint that is specified with forward slashes `/`.)
 Query parameters always come after the URL path and the question mark character `?`.

-> Optionally, with **Postman** you can include path parameters as "pseudo-variables", dynamically, by prefixing a colon character and the name of the path variable like: `:<path_var_name>`.
+> Optionally, with **Postman** you can include path parameters as "pseudo-variables", dynamically, by prefixing a colon character and the name of the path variable like: `:<path_var_name>:`.
 Then, **Postman** provides an extra section under *Params* to enter custom values for path variables.

 #### III.i.c.
 Request Builder Authorization: